Everyday Carry

 - neovim for text editing

-- Doppler for playing my local music library
+- Doppler for playing my local music

 - Obsidian for notetaking